FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Methodology

 \section{Methodology}

-This study aims to predict PFAS presence to inform environmental decision-making.
-In particular, we perform segmentation on surface water area, classifying them as having PFAS concentrations above or below established health advisory thresholds using geospatial data.
-We next describe \pname, including the data preparation pipeline, and the modeling and evaluation approaches.
+PFAS mapping presents unique challenges: labels exist only at sparse monitoring locations, yet contamination spreads via hydrological and land-use processes.
+To address this, we propose \pname as a geospatial learning framework with a noise-aware objective grounded in a latent contamination model and hydrology-informed pixel correctness priors.
+We perform segmentation on surface water area, classifying them as having PFAS concentrations above or below established health advisory thresholds using geospatial data.